 As for cafes, there could be a whole guide on coffee shops in Cebu!
-Whether you’re looking for a cozy atmosphere or an island-view, there’s a spot for everyone to sip a coffee and work.
+Whether you’re looking for a cosy atmosphere or an island view, there’s a spot for everyone to sip a coffee and work.
 The Workplace Cafe is a great one to get started with, set up specifically for remote workers.

 Accommodation in Cebu City

 You can find affordable accommodation and fellow foreigners all over Cebu City and public transportation makes it easy to get around.
 Banilad is located just outside of the city and has an even more comfortable cost of living.